 6 – How prepared are the design professionals?

 When your company decides to invest in a new brand, it’s also choosing who will walk alongside it during this journey.
-The truth is, as in any field, more experienced professionals usually charge more and that’s because they’ve invested heavily in studies, courses, testing, and refining their own work methods.
+As in any field, more experienced professionals usually charge more and that’s because they’ve invested heavily in studies, courses, testing, and refining their own work methods.
 Years on the road, with hits, misses, and lots of learning.
-That experience makes a difference.
 Experienced professionals know how to listen carefully to what your company truly needs, understand the moment it’s living, and propose solutions that make sense.
 Beyond the technical side, they can interpret the plan behind your business and translate it into a brand that supports your next steps.

-If you’re reviewing budgets, pay close attention to the portfolio, education, sensitivity, and listening skills of those involved.
+If you’re comparing quotes, look at the portfolio, the education, and the experience of the people involved.
 Check if they’ve been recognized through awards, biennials, or contests.
 Read testimonials from previous clients.
 Ask questions, talk, clear doubts.
-It’s natural to feel insecure facing an investment like this.
-But surrounding yourself with professionals you trust, who embrace your vision and have the experience to walk with you, can transform the entire process and the result, too.
+Surrounding yourself with professionals you trust, who embrace your vision and have the experience to walk with you, can transform the entire process and the result, too.

 + Also Read – How Does a Visual Identity Come to Life?
 Our Step-by-Step Methodology